Wabern, Hesse

 Wabern (/de/) is a municipality in the Schwalm-Eder district in northern Hesse, Germany.
 It lies on the Main-Weser Railway between Kassel and Frankfurt.
 From Wabern, the Edersee Railway runs to Bad Wildungen.

 Geography

 Location

 The main centre of Wabern lies on the Eder and Schwalm floodplain, a few kilometres south of where the Schwalm empties into the Eder.

 Constituent communities

 The community of Wabern consists of ten centres, the main centre, bearing the same name as the whole municipality, and the nine outlying villages of Hebel, Rockshausen, Falkenberg, Udenborn, Unshausen, Uttershausen, Zennern, Niedermöllrich and Harle.

 Economy

 Wabern is served by Wabern (Bz Kassel) railway station on the Frankfurt to Kassel main line.
 It is a stopping point for ICE trains with connections towards Hamburg and Karlsruhe.
-For many years it was an important railway junction, where the line to Brilon branched off the main line.
+For many years it was an important railway junction, where the line to (Wabern–Bad Wildungen and Wega–Brilon Wald lines) branched off the main line.
 Today the branch line ends at Bad Wildungen.

 A big sugar factory processes the sugar beets in the autumn.
 These are grown over a wide area around the community.